Brexit: living in France for the British

 Do British minors need a residence permit to enter France?

-British minors are not required to hold a residence permit if they stay less than 90 days, and the same applies to all foreign minors.
+British minors are not required to hold a residence permit if they stay for less than 90 days, and the same applies to all foreign minors.
 This rule remains applicable after the UK’s exit from the European Union.

 What about school trips to the UK?

 Minors who are nationals of a country outside the European Union or the Schengen area, resident in France and taking part in a school trip to the UK, may continue to travel only on a collective travel document (“liste d’écoliers voyageant dans le cadre d’une excursion scolaire à l’intérieur de l’Union européenne”).
 This document is issued by the prefecture.
 Foreign minors do not need any other travel documents, apart from a parental authorization to leave the country.
-However, it is essential to take out health insurance for school trips to the UK, as the European Health Insurance Card will no longer work.
+It is essential, however, to take out health insurance for school trips to the UK, as the European Health Insurance Card will no longer work.

 How to find accommodation in France for Britons?